learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 export default MoviesPage;
 ```

-This isn't enough though &mdash; `MovieShow` now has all the movies, but it
+This isn't enough though — `MovieShow` now has all the movies, but it
 doesn't know _which_ movie it should display.
 This information is _only
 available from the URL_.
-Remember &mdash; when we click a `Link` to a movie, it
+Remember — when we click a `Link` to a movie, it
 adds that movie's `id` to the URL as a **parameter**.
 We need to get that
 parameter out of the URL and into `MovieShow`.